Carl Everett: Personal life

 Everett has also made controversial remarks about homosexuality.
 He once said that if he had an openly gay teammate that he would consider retiring, or, at the very least, "set him straight."
 In the 2005 season, he told Maxim that he has had gay teammates and accepted them, but, "Gays being gay is wrong.
-Two women can't produce a baby, two men can't produce a baby, so it's not how it's supposed to be. … I don't believe in gay marriages.
+Two women can't produce a baby, two men can't produce a baby, so it's not how it's supposed to be. ...
+I don't believe in gay marriages.
 I don't believe in being gay."

 In 1997, Everett temporarily lost custody of two of his children when a worker at Shea Stadium noticed his five-year-old daughter covered in bruises.
-A family court judge found enough evidence to suggest child neglect on behalf of Everett and his wife, Linda, the latter whom "inflicted excessive corporal punishment" on the children that Everett did nothing to stop.
-The Everetts never admitted to abuse or neglect, and a settlement was reached where they could be reunited with their children after undergoing therapy and attending parenting classes.
+A family court judge found enough evidence to suggest child neglect on behalf of Everett and his wife, the latter of whom "inflicted excessive corporal punishment" on the children that Everett did nothing to stop.
+The Everetts did not admit to abuse or neglect, and a settlement was reached where they could be reunited with their children after undergoing therapy and attending parenting classes.

 In April 2011, Everett was arrested at his home in Tampa on charges of aggravated assault with a deadly weapon and tampering with a witness.
-Everett held a handgun to the head of his wife of 18 years.
+Everett held a handgun to the head of his wife.
 He was held at a $5,500 bond and ordered no violent contact with his wife, who asked for his release so he could take care of their three children.
 In September 2011, he was arrested again, for assaulting a family member.